-Fig. 39 Windscreen wiper and windscreen wash lever: button A and rocker switch B
+Fig. 39 Windscreen wiper and washer lever: Button A and rocker switch B

-Fig. 40 Digital instrument panel display: average fuel consumption indicator
+Fig. 40 Digital screen on the instrument panel: Average fuel consumption display

-The multi-function system uses two automatic memories: 1 - Actual memory and 2 - Total memory.
+The multi-function display is equipped with two automatic memories: 1 - Trip memory and 2 - Total journey memory.
 The selected memory will be shown in the upper right-hand corner of the display.